arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 ``restrict_search_ips`` determines if DHT searches should prevent adding nodes with IPs with very close CIDR distance.
 This also defaults to true and helps mitigate certain attacks on the DHT.

+``extended_routing_table`` makes the first buckets in the DHT routing table fit 128, 64, 32 and 16 nodes respectively, as opposed to the standard size of 8.
+All other buckets have size 8 still.

 The ``dht_settings`` struct used to contain a ``service_port`` member to control which port the DHT would listen on and send messages from.
 This field is deprecated